 Sean James Bosman

 He is a former television producer / director and has worked on projects for the national broadcaster, South African Broadcasting Commission (SABC).
 His DVD productions have included work for the SONY/BMG, EMI, Joyous Foundation and LME music labels.
 An active screenwriter, his screenplay for “Roof” was produced as an Ekasi Story by eTV; “Like Father, Like Son” was a five part mini-series produced by Mnet (starring Khanyi Mbau); and he currently works on freelance assignments for TOX Media (Pty) Ltd. and Gabaza Productions.
-Sean served as a judge for the 2016 NFVF South African Film and Television Awards’ non-fiction category and is also a Research Assistant to Professor Sunitha Srinivas in the Department of Pharmacy, focussing on the development of culturally-sensitive health literacy material.
+Sean served as a judge for the 2016 - 2018 NFVF South African Film and Television Awards’ non-fiction category.
+He has previously been a Research Assistant to Professor Sunitha Srinivas in the Department of Pharmacy, focussing on the development of culturally-sensitive health literacy material.

-Currently in the second year of his MA, Sean is examining Schopenhauerian ethics in the work of JM Coetzee and Joseph Conrad.
-His work is supervised by Prof Gareth Cornwell and is made possible by the generous financial support of the Andrew Mellon Foundation.
+Currently in the second year of his PhD, Sean is examining portrayals of the effects of increased nationalism on transnational subjects in selected African, Southeast Asian and Mexican American literature.
+He is the Research Administration Assistant for the Intersecting Diasporas Group.
+His studies are made possible by the generous financial support of the Andrew Mellon Foundation.